Beginning this year, Pennsylvania voters have the option to Vote by Mail, without the excuse that used to be needed for a traditional absentee ballot.

 When is my application due?

 Your completed application will always be due the Tuesday before the Election.
-In the case of this year’s Primary, that will be Tuesday, May 26th.
+In the case of this year’s General Election, that will be Tuesday, October 27th.

 When is my completed ballot due?

 Once you receive your ballot from the Board of Elections, you can either personally hand-deliver it, or mail it back to the address below where it must be received no later than 8:00 PM on Election Day.

 55 E Court Street